-Lisa: Yes, I completely agree and I also think that what happens in teenagers in particular is that they’re already going through changes.
-There’s already there’s mood swings, already, you know, the pressure on them to grow up really quickly, to be a man, there’s already experimenting with drugs, with reckless behavior.
-So — so all of those things get compounded.
+Lisa: I also think what happens in teenagers in particular is that they’re already going through changes.
+There’s already mood swings, already, the pressure on them to grow up really quickly, to be a man, there’s already experimenting with drugs, with reckless behavior.
+All of those things get compounded.
 So when you layer in head injuries from football on top of all the stuff that’s already going on it’s really scary.
-It’s really frightening to think about.

-Carol: I think you gave him permission to quit.
-And all that he needed to know.
+Carol: Bob, I think you gave him permission to quit.

 Bob: Well, he kind of smiled at that and I told him that I didn’t let my boys play.
 If you were my son you would have to kill me to get then back on the football field.
 So that’s kind of smack talk but he laughed.